fakubwoy/C-Compiler-proto-/README.md

 # C-Compiler-proto

-Prototype C compiler written in C++ that aims to compile basic arithmetic operations in C, with the possibility of handling functions if time permits.
-The compiler will showcase the output for each phase of the compilation process.
+Prototype C compiler written in C++

 ## Phases of Compilation